AmuthesWaran/EUCLID-EBA-Extraction/README.md

 # EUCLID EBA Web Scraping

-Web Scraping of a complex website using javascript and power query to render as a simple table.
+Web Scraping of a complex table structure of a website using javascript and power query (using Excel) to render as a simple table.